redleague/node-weeby/README.md

 npm install node-weeby --save
 ```

+## Support
+Found an issue while using this wrapper or have suggestions?
+Feel free to join the [Red League](https://discord.gg/HCjEmNpp8t) Discord Server, send a bug report or a pull request.

 ## Authentication
 `node-weeby` requires an authorization token which will have to be obtained on the [NTM Discord](https://weebyapi.ntmnathan.com/discord) Server by messaging the Weeby API Bot.
 Please read more about this on the [Weeby API Website](https://weebyapi.ntmnathan.com/).